 Nigel Cooper was born in England, UK.
 He grew up in the Lake District, but later moved down south to London.

-While in the employment of another company he actually got fired for being too efficient at what he did; piece-work at a belt factory in Queens Crescent, North London.
-It upset the other factory workers that he was earning three times as much money as they were.
+While in the employment of one particular company he actually got fired for being too efficient at his job; piecework at a belt factory in Queens Crescent, North London.
+It upset the other factory workers that he was earning three times more than them.
 The boss (sad as it made him) had to let Nigel go due to the unrest and tension it caused on the factory floor.

-Nigel has had many years' experience as a writer of technical articles, tutorials, stories, reviews, news and journalism, not only for his own magazine, but also for many other well-known publications, magazines and newspapers.
+Nigel has had many years' experience in journalism as a writer of technical articles, tutorials, stories, reviews, news and photojournalism, not only for his own magazine, but also for many other well-known publications, magazines and newspapers.
 It was during these years as a writer, journalist and magazine editor that he found his 'voice', which made his transition to becoming a novelist an easy one.

 In 2011 Nigel had an overwhelming desire to move into fiction writing so he set about researching his debut novel in the dark romance vampire genre.
 This desire had been smouldering inside him for a few years.
 Having seen various classic vampire movies in the past he decided to write a vampire story that he himself would want to read – something organic and tangible.
 After extensive research and planning Nigel completed his debut novel, Email From A Vampire, which was published in July 2012.